smohith/cp4i-install/README.md

       ![cp4i-pn-capability-create-apic-config.png](images/cp4i-pn-capability-create-apic-config.png)

-      After a few minutes the capability should be deployed and be ready to use.
+      After several minutes the capability should be deployed and be ready to use.
 If not check the logs and events within the OpenShift console or use the `oc describe` and `oc logs` commands on the failing pods within the given namespace.

       ![cp4i-pn-capability-create-apic-ready.png](images/cp4i-pn-capability-create-apic-ready.png)